AthiraDK/LiSiCA-Plugin-open/README.md

-# MyFirstRepo
-This is my first GitHub Repository
+# LiSiCA plugin for PyMOL

 Contact us at info@insilab.com for detailed information.
 Please feel free to visit our website: http://insilab.com